PubNubDevelopers/PubNub-Showcase/README.md

 1. Clone the repository

-1. Under the `shared` folder, open `keys.js` and add your keys here, replacing the existing placeholder keys.
+1. Under the `shared` folder, open `keys.js` and add your keys here, replacing the existing placeholder data.

 ## Contributing
 Please fork the repository if you'd like to contribute.
 Pull requests are always welcome.